-The question is often asked by prospective students regarding what opportunities they can look forward to after graduating from the Program Domestic Violence.
+Prospective students often ask what careers they can look forward to upon graduating from the Program on Gender-Based Violence.
 Here is a sample of what graduates from the program are doing with their education:

 - Kelly Anderson-Block graduated from the PDV in 2004.
 In 2005 she became the Fatality Review Coordinator for the Denver Metro Domestic Violence Fatality Review Committee.
 In 2007, Kelly published “Terrorism in the Home: Findings from the Denver Metro Domestic Violence Fatality Review Committee.”
 Through her position at Project Safeguard as a Legal Advocate she became involved with the Adams County Domestic Violence Task Force and is currently the co-chair.
-For the last two years she has been a member of the conference committee for the Colorado Organization for Victim Assistance.
-In April 2007 Kelly became the Assistant Director of Victim Witness at the Adams County District Attorney’s office.
+Kelly is a member of the conference committee for the Colorado Organization for Victim Assistance, and became the Assistant Director of Victim Witness at the Adams County District Attorney’s office in 2007.
 She believes that her education and connections with the program have allowed her the wonderful opportunities she has had over the past 3 years.

-- Kathy Wells, from cohort IV, who recently returned to Alabama from Colorado to accept the position as Executive Director of the Birmingham domestic violence shelter program.
+- Kathy Wells of cohort IV recently returned to Alabama from Colorado to accept the position as Executive Director of the Birmingham domestic violence shelter program.
 It was just announced that Kathy’s new organization, SafeHouse of Shelby County, received one of five FVPSA discretionary grants.
 They will use the funds to develop mental health and substance abuse programs in shelters.